 The rise of contactless payments

-Fuelled by the pandemic, however, there has been a rapid adoption and acceptance of these new payment methods.
+Fueled by the pandemic, however, there has been a rapid adoption and acceptance of these new payment methods.
 With concerns about the spread of the virus, the increased usage of contactless payments has also empowered people to transact securely from their own devices without any physical contact.

 The shift to a contactless ecosystem is also accelerating the decashing of the economy and has primarily been led through mobile.
 In fact, mobile payments and digital wallets are two of the most popular payment types globally, eclipsing cash transactions in 2020.

 The introduction of e-wallets and invisible payments, like those used by Uber and Amazon Go, are providing people with a way to pay for goods and services without having to take any action.
 While traditionally, these often required a credit card on file, this is being eliminated with the introduction of wallets and direct payment links to bank accounts through digital overlay services developed by fintechs.

 Safety comes first

 With every new payment solution introduced, the most important thing to understand is that these are designed with the highest international safety and security standards to ensure that consumer and banking data are protected.